Shiyi-Xia/Shiyi-Xia/README.md

 - RA for [Professor Han Dorussen](https://scholar.google.com/citations?user=_GTQ1LcAAAAJ&hl=en): Uptake of Public Health Practices For Prevention of COVID 19 among Refugees, Pastoral Communities, Truck Drivers and Slum Dwellers in Uganda.
 Jun, 2021 -

+# Teaching
+- Teaching Assistant. *Introduction to Quantitative Methods in R* at Essex Data Science Summer School

 # Data
 The Soft and Hard Targets in Protest Violence

-# Something about Me 🤔
+# Something Non-academic about Me 🤔
+I love 🍓🍒🥭🥝🥑;🍱🥗🥪;☕️🍻🍹.
+You can say that I am good at 🧗‍♀️🎤🏹🥊🏂, but don't ask too much!